leandrobeandrade/treinamento-angular/modulo-avancado/model/estrutura.md

     }

     updateUser() {
-      this.loginService.deleteUser(this.userModel.id);      // this.userModel.id - utilização de propriedades do modelo
+      this.userService.deleteUser(this.userModel.id);      // this.userModel.id - utilização de propriedades do modelo
     }